-For the provenance filtering task, the objective is to return up to n images from the provided world data set that includes all images (its ancestors and descendants) in a probe image's genealogy graph.
+For the provenance filtering task, the objective is to return up to n images from the provided world data set that includes all images (its ancestors and descendants) present from a probe image's genealogy graph; note that some images from the probe's whole genealogy graph may be missing from the world data set.
 A confidence score indicating how likely the image is in the genealogy graph must be provided for each of the returned images.
-Manipulation(s) can be of any form, including resizing, splicing, cloning, etc. In NC2017, performance will primarily be measured by recall at n = 100 over all probes; however, performance will also be measured at n = 200 and n = 50.
+Manipulation(s) can be of any form, including resizing, splicing, cloning, etc. In MFC2018, performance will primarily be measured by recall at n = 300 over all probes.
 Additional metrics may be used.
+Metrics will be evaluated under the full graph condition (see Section 2.1.4.3).

-No masks are necessary or collected for this task in NC2017.
+No masks are necessary or collected for this task in MFC2018.